 Egypt and Jordan are two countries that have fascinated me for years!
 Since watching Hollywood feature films such as ‘The Mummy’ and countless documentaries on ancient Egyptian history, it’s a whole different level seeing it all in the flesh and by far exceeded all expectations.

-I have put together this 15 Day Egypt and Jordan Itinerary based around my trip with Travel Talk Tours, one of the most reputable tour companies in Europe and the Middle East.
+I have put together this 15 Day Egypt and Jordan Tour Itinerary based on my trip with Travel Talk Tours, one of the most reputable tour companies in Europe and the Middle East.

 Have you got travel insurance for Egypt?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 Here is an overview of all the places we visited in this exact order on the 15 Day Egypt and Jordan Tour:

 - Wadi Rum

 - Dead Sea

 I arrived at Cairo International Airport for the beginning of the 15 Day Egypt and Jordan Tour.
 A driver from Travel Talk was conveniently awaiting my arrival and from here we drove directly to the hotel in Cairo.

 I met the other tour members and our guide for a group briefing of the tour before we all headed out to a fantastic dinner cruise on the Nile River.

 DAY 2: GIZA PLATEAU